rrutt/cb-bread/README.md

 ### Filtering based on values inside array properties:

-The Array.filter or Array.map functions are _not allowed_ since the Javascript expression parser does not allow braces, so inline callback functions cannot be specified.
+The Array.filter or Array.map functions are _not allowed_ since the JavaScript expression parser does not allow braces, so inline callback functions cannot be specified.

 Instead, use the implicit **inspect** function from the NodeJS 'util' module to convert the entire array to a string and use string functions to check for specific values in the array elements.